Blady-Com/gnoga/docs/user_guide.md

                - No bindings are made for external plugins or scripting
                - tags

-   <base>, <meta>
+   <base>,<meta>
-               - base and meta only makes sense for static pages
+               - base and meta only make sense for static pages

    <dialog>,<keygen>,<menu>,<menuitem>
-               - No browsers support tags in a way worth binding yet
+               - No browsers support these tags in a way worth binding yet

    <frameset>,<frame>,<noframes>
-               - No window level frame support, see Element.IFrame
+               - No window level frame support; see Element.IFrame
 ```

 ## Gnoga Concepts
 ###  In and out of the DOM

-An HTML document is an hierarchical collection of objects.
-In a browser window, the displayed document is the browser's DOM, but it is possible with in JavaScript to have objects that are not in the main DOM and have their own hierarchical collections, DOMs.
+An HTML document is a hierarchical collection of objects.
+In a browser window, the displayed document is the browser's DOM, but it is possible within JavaScript to have objects that are not in the main DOM and have their own hierarchical collections, DOMs.

-Gnoga maintains on the browser side a JavaScript references to GUI elements it creates, these elements may or may not also be in the browser's DOM.
-When creating a new object in Gnoga, if the parent is in the browser's DOM the child will be there as well.
-If not it will just be part of the parent's individual DOM and not be visible and even changing the visibility of that object will not make it appear on the browser window since they are not in the Browser's DOM.
+Gnoga maintains on the browser side JavaScript references to GUI elements it creates; these elements may or may not also be in the browser's DOM.
+When creating a new object in Gnoga, if the parent is in the browser's DOM, the child will be there as well.
+If not, it will just be part of the parent's individual DOM and not be visible, and even changing the visibility of that object will not make it appear on the browser window since they are not in the Browser's DOM.

-To take an object and all it's children out of the DOM use Gnoga.Gui.Element.Remove to place it back in the DOM use on of the Place_* methods in Gnoga.Gui.Element.
+To take an object and all its children out of the DOM use Gnoga.Gui.Element.Remove; to place it back in the DOM use one of the Place_* methods in Gnoga.Gui.Element.

 ### Display, Visible, Hidden